MicrosoftDocs/SupportArticles-docs/support/sales-copilot/crm-permissions-and-configurations/update-settings-to-save-emails-error.md

 ## Symptoms

-When you open Copilot for Sales in Outlook, and try to save an email or a meeting to CRM, you see the following error message:
+When you open Copilot for Sales in Outlook and try to save an email or a meeting to CRM, you see the following error message:

 > Update settings to save emails